Skip to main content

 • “It is a thoughtful game with options that lead to different game endings, making for great replay value.”

-The game's optimization is commendable, offering extensive customization options with over 1,000 planets or stations, 70 spaceships, 100 weapons, and 120 modifications and gadgets, allowing players to tailor their gameplay and enhance battle performance effectively.
+The game offers extensive optimization options, featuring over 1,000 planets or stations, 70 spaceships, 100 weapons, and 120 modifications and gadgets, allowing players to customize their gameplay and enhance battle performance significantly.

 The game's atmosphere is characterized by a sense of emptiness that enhances its overall mood, though this can occasionally lead to feelings of desolation and lack of engagement.